aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/features.md

 ## Function `on_new_epoch`

 Apply all the pending feature flag changes.
-Should only be used at the end of a reconfiguration with DKG.

-While the scope is public, it can only be usd in system transactions like <code>block_prologue</code> and governance proposals, who have permission to set the flag that's checked in <code>extract()</code>.
+Should only be used at the end of a reconfiguration with DKG.<br/><br/> While the scope is public, it can only be usd in system transactions like <code>block_prologue</code> and governance proposals,<br/> who have permission to set the flag that&apos;s checked in <code>extract()</code>.

 <pre><code>public fun on_new_epoch(framework: &amp;signer)<br/></code></pre>